The Flock (band): History

-The Flock reunited briefly in 1975 for an album, Inside Out, and in 2004 a CD was released of a 1973 live concert called, Live in Europe, which features Michael Zydowsky on violin in place of Goodman and includes original members Fred Glickstein, Jerry Smith, and Ron Karpman.
+The Flock reunited briefly in 1975 for an album, Inside Out, and in 2004 a CD of a 1973 concert called Live in Europe was released, which features Michael Zydowsky on violin in place of Goodman and includes original members Fred Glickstein, Jerry Smith, and Ron Karpman.

 In late 1976, Fred Glickstein and Ron Karpman recruited bassist/cellist Thom Blecka and formed a power trio called FLOCK 3.
 The new outfit played some older Flock compositions but emphasized new material co-written by Glickstein and Karpman, with some arrangements contributed by Blecka.
 The rock-oriented fusion trio played a few local gigs opening for Cheap Trick and The Cryan' Shames.
 They were occasionally joined onstage by Flock alumnus T.S.
-Henry Webb (saxophone/vocals) and also friends Dennis Tiger (blues harp/vocals) and Jeff Gates (keyboards).
+Henry Webb (saxophone and vocals) and also friends Dennis Tiger (blues harp and vocals) and Jeff Gates (keyboards).
 The band's live performances were never captured on tape and studio recording attempts fell by the wayside, due to personnel conflicts.

 There is film footage of the big-band version of the Flock (the Dinosaur Swamps version of the group) playing the song "Big Bird (Fly)" on the 1971 Dutch documentary Stamping Ground.
 Goodman is prominently featured in the video among members of the group.

+Jerry Smith and Jerry Goodman organized the Return of the Flock for a June 2024 reunion performance, at the Ravinia Festival in Chicago's north suburbs, with hopes for more gigs.
+They recruited several new musicians to join the Return of the Flock, including Howard Levy (harmonica and keyboards) and Mike Flynn (lead vocals and lead guitar).